 - Seek further support, for example in your library: there is often know-how available on how to deal with research data and also on requirements that you have to consider on the part of your institution when selecting a repository.

 Are you interested in more information about FAIR data?
-You can find information on how to make data FAIR in the Open Economics Guide’s knowledge base and in the blog post “More impact through FAIR research data.
+You can find information on how to make data FAIR in the Open Economics Guide’s introductions and in the blog post “More impact through FAIR research data.
 Use these tools to check the FAIRness of your data“.